eclipse-tractusx/tractusx-edc/docs/samples/Create Asset.md

 ## 1. Optional - Local Setup

+TODO link to a 0.4.x example setup.

 ## 2. Terminology

+With the migration to a new protocol and with it new specifications, DCAT Catalogs in the context of assets, there is a need to clarify the terminology that is used.
+In the table below, relevant terms from the connector and their new counterparts are listed and explained with a short description.

 | Connector           | New Protocol (DCAT Catalogs) | Description                                                   |
 |---------------------|------------------------------|---------------------------------------------------------------|
 | Asset Entry         | Asset                        | Contains the Asset ID and its Data Address.                   |
 | Contract Definition | Asset Entry / Dataset        | Contains an Asset () that is offered and covered by a Policy. |

+Generally, this documentation uses the connector terminology unless otherwise specified.

 ## 3. Values

+Since some keys which are required in requests for the new management API aren't self-explanatory when you first see them, a short explanation is given below.

 | Key      | Description |
 |----------|-------------|